Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       Components were split into three categories, and could be filtered with pills buttons.

-      We initially used colour coding to indicate whether a component would be allowed
+      We initially used colour coding to indicate whether a component would be allowed.

       #### Minimum viable product